 A good catechism is also the best guide as to what is good or bad in other books.
 It lets you know where to draw the line.

 Why?
 Because it explains the good and the bad.
 It sets the limits.
 Well, God did.

-The main reason for this website is to help others learn the Catholic Faith easily.
-A helping hand with instruction and drill are always welcome, especially if it is on hand all day at anytime.
+The old Baltimore Catechism and Deharbe's old catechism books are excellent for this, yet a helping hand with instruction and drill are always welcome, especially if it is on hand all day at anytime.

 You can have your children practice without needing to use paper and ink because the PDF files are all interactive.
-This means that you can copy the files to a file for each child and they can fill in the worksheets there.
+This means that you can copy the files to a file for each child and they can fill in the worksheets digitally.

 See an explanation of our PrintNPractice interactive printable worksheets and coloring pages here.